 Imagine President Donald Trump and former San Francisco 49ers quarterback Colin Kaepernick at the same dinner table.
 What would they eat?
 What would the conversation be like?
 How awkward would it actually be?
 The two don’t seem to have a lot in common, but they both agree on one thing: Trump and Kaepernick would like the former NFL signal caller to get another chance to play football at the highest level.

-Earlier this summer, the free agent quarterback shared a video on social media that he wants to make his NFL return soon.
+Last summer, the free agent quarterback shared a video on social media that he wants to make his NFL return soon.
 “5 am.
 5 days a week.
 For 3 years.
 Still ready,” Kaepernick posted.

 Yet, not a single team has signed Colin Kaepernick since the end of of the 2016 season.
 There are likely several reasons why that hasn’t happened — perhaps some even about Kaepernick kneeling during the national anthem, protesting social injustice, racial inequality and police brutality — but it doesn’t change the fact that his phone hasn’t rang about a new football deal.